 Each year, the City is required to adopt the budget in two steps.
 The first step takes place before September 30 and is the adoption of a preliminary budget and tax levy.
-At that time, the City Council sets the maximum property tax levy for 2024 and reveals the preliminary budget for the City.
+At that time, the City Council sets the maximum property tax levy and reveals the preliminary budget for the City.

 The second step must take place by the end of December and is the adoption of the final budget and tax levy.
 The City Council may lower the property tax levy from what was adopted in September, but they cannot raise it.